 co-advising a student interested in social or political

-- I am currently working with graduate students
+- I am currently working with graduate student

 - John Black

-Tung has taken a position as an assistant professor at Florida State University.
+Tung is now a professor at Florida State University.

 - Ted Krovetz

 got his Ph.D. in 2000.

 He is now a professor at Sacramento State.